Ukraine crisis: US says Russia moving troops closer | DW | 18.02.2022

 Biden said the US had "reason to believe" that Russia is "engaged in a false flag operation to have an excuse to go in," but he did not provide details.

-The Kremlin - has long considered Ukraine part of its sphere of influence - has said it does not plan to invade.
+The Kremlin — which has long considered Ukraine to be part of its sphere of influence — says it does not plan to invade.

-It considers NATO's expansion eastwatd an existential threat, and is demanding that the alliance promises it will never allow Ukraine to join.
+However, it considers NATO's expansion eastward an existential threat, and is demanding that the alliance promises it will never allow Ukraine to join.

 As Western leaders arrived in Germany for the Munich Security Conference (MSC), German Foreign Minister Annalena Baerbock said Moscow needed to show "serious steps towards de-escalation."